kunalrshah/blockchain-developer-bootcamp-final-project/README.md

 ## The right sequence of steps to use the DApp for the purpose of testing it properly
 ### Step-1: go to the either "localhost:3000/issuer" or "https://pearlzz.herokuapp.com/issuer"
 - this seeds in the initial five "loyalty issuer" brands with their respective "Loyalty Liability Amounts" to be staked on PearlZZ
-- This results in five Smart Contract transactions for "minting" new PRLZ tokens equivalent to each of the brands' "Loyalty Liability Amount" they are staking on PearlZZ
+- This results in five Smart Contract transactions for "minting" new PRLZ tokens
+- This is equivalent to each of the brands' "Loyalty Liability Amount" they are staking on PearlZZ
-- You should see five Loyalty Issuers listed on the page with their respective "Loyalty Liability Amounts" and the corresponding "Liability Points Promised" amount
+- You should see five Loyalty Issuers listed on the page with their respective "Loyalty Liability Amounts"
+- and the corresponding "Liability Points Promised" amount
+- These are transactions that would require metamask signing of transactions
 ### Step-2: Either click on "Go to Dashboard" from the Issuers page or go straight to either "localhost:3000" or "https://pearlzz.herokuapp.com"
 - As soon as you go to this page,
 - the DApp is designed to seed in four test "Buy" orders and four test "Sell" orders on the "PearlZZ Exchange"
+- This seeding of 4 buy orders and 4 sell orders would also require a metamask signing of transactions
 - Please note the "Market Cap" value on the top left portion of the screen
-- This is the total amount of "Loyalty Liability Amounts" across all the five "loyalty issuer" brands that were configured in the first step
+- This is the total of "Loyalty Liability Amounts" across all the five "loyalty issuers" that were configured in the first step
 - And, it is also the number of PRLZ tokens minted as a result on the PearlZZ Exchange
-- Thereby making it the "Market Cap" of the PearlZZ Exchange in terms of the total dollar value of the cumulative number of points promised across all the issuers that were onboarded
+- Thereby making it the "Market Cap" of the PearlZZ Exchange in terms of the dollar value LLA staked
+- which also corresponds to the cumulative number of points promised across all the issuers that were onboarded
 ### Step-3: Fulfilling Orders from the OrderBook on the left pane of the DApp
 - The orders placed by any users are all shown on the "Order Book"
 - A user could fulfill an order - by selecting it from the Order Book
 - Which opens up a new dialog box to place the "opposite" order of the order selected from the Order Book